Get Tech Tips

-My filter was nasty… nasty to the point that I wasn't willing to leave the filter in.
-So I pulled it out and think to myself “I'll just grab a filter from the office tomorrow”. well… I forgot and I live 35 minutes from my office.
+My filter was nasty—nasty to the point that I wasn't willing to leave the filter in.
+So, I pulled it out and thought to myself, “I'll just grab a filter from the office tomorrow.”
+Well… I forgot, and I live 35 minutes from my office.

 I've got to give it to this filter manufacturer for actually printing the static pressure drop on the filter (shown above).

-My system is setup for 350 CFM per ton so it's required running at right around 700 CFM which means on my system this filter is going to add 0.26″wc of extra static to the return side of the blower.
+My system is set up for 350 CFM per ton, so it's required to run at right around 700 CFM.
+On my system, this filter will add 0.26″wc of extra static to the return side of the blower.

-With an ECM motor this extra static can result in higher blower motor power consumption and condensate drainage issues/difficulty maintaining trap.
+With an ECM motor, this extra static can result in higher blower motor power consumption, condensate drainage issues, and difficulty maintaining the trap.

-While some systems may be able to deal with the extra static at a cost, many will have issues ESPECIALLY on older systems that have PSC motors and furnaces with coils.
+While some systems may be able to deal with the extra static at a cost, many will have issues, ESPECIALLY on older systems with PSC motors and furnaces with coils.

 This is why larger filter cabinets with lower pressure drop filters often make sense or oversized filter back return grilles.

-When choosing a filter remember that airflow (Pressure Drop) is just as important to consider as filtration (MERV rating) and just because a filter fits doesn't mean it's the best filter for the system
+When choosing a filter, remember that airflow (pressure drop) is just as important to consider as filtration (MERV rating), and just because a filter fits with a system doesn't mean it's the best filter for the system.